alexandertrefz/essence/packages/website/diagnostics.md

 a Record Parameter is expected; that is a follow-up, and until it lands the Literal has to be written whole.

+### `path-on-computed-value`

+An update with a dotted key was written on a value that is worked out on the spot — `{ load() with server.port = 8080 }`.
+A path reaches into the value one level at a time, and the compiled form reads the value once for each level it reaches through, so the value has to be one that reads the same every time: a name, `@`, or a chain of member reads over one of those.

+Bind it to a Constant and update the Constant, or write the nesting out by hand so the value is worked out once.

+The restriction is on path keys alone. `{ load() with port = 8080 }` needs no level below it and is unaffected.

 ### `uncombinable-types`

 The `<>` combination operator was given something it can not combine — both